Sustainable economic development

 Access to innovative, demand-oriented microfinance services and employment in micro, small and medium-sized enterprises has improved.

 Operating at the interface between the public, private and financial sectors, the programme is active in three areas:

 Strengthening the microfinance and insurance sectors through improved supervision and regu-lation lays the foundation for consumer protection and basic financial education for small-scale entrepreneurs and low-income workers.

 - Vocational training

 Since 2012 the programme has been implementing the Ghana Skills Development Initiative (GSDI), which focuses on measures to modernise traditional apprenticeships in the informal sector in connection with courses offered at formal vocational training institutions.
 The initia-tive supports Ghana’s vocational education and training agency (COTVET) in implementing skills-based training courses at workplaces and schools.
 It strengthens the role of business associations and their members in vocational training and supports training providers in im-plementing the courses developed for master craftsmen, workers and trainees.
 Since 2016, the third phase of GSDI, which is being co-financed by the EU, has also been introduced in additional regions and sectors, and along agricultural value chains.
+Thanks to continued co-financing by SECO, since the end of 2017, the formal needs of the formal/modern sector could be tackled in the construction as well as agriculture sectors.
 GSDI works in close co-operation with the Ghana Technical and Vocational Education and Training Voucher Project (GTVP), promoted by KfW Development Bank, which finances the courses at schools.

 - Employment promotion for returnees and potential migrants